|Restrictions:||Drexel applicants only|

 Class schedule: accelerated 4 week session classes meet Mondays –Thursdays leaving long weekends for individual travel and group excursions.
 All classes are taught primarily in the field, and the cost of museum admissions and/or transportation is included in the program fee.Students will convene each day in a general meeting room, before going out to learn hands-on throughout the city.

-Weekend Group Excursion: Students will spend a long weekend together in a nearby city in Italy (destination determined each year by the Academic Director) where students will explore the art, culture and wonders of that particular destination.This weekend excursion is required for all students and is included in the program fee.
+Weekend Group Excursion: Students will spend a long weekend together in Florence where students will explore the art, culture and wonders of that particular destination.This weekend excursion is required for all students and is included in the program fee.

 Credits and Grading: Students will receive 9 Drexel credits and Drexel grades for this program.
 In addition to the courses taken in Rome, all students are required to undertake an independent study (minimum 3 credits) over the summer term with a Drexel faculty member.
 See Independent Study Agreement Form for details.
 Alternatively, students may opt to take an online section of a Drexel summer course, but should keep in mind that online course selection and subjects are limited.